-Benefits Counseling must be provided in a manner that supports the participant's communication style and needs, and shall meet at a minimum what is required under the Americans with Disabilities Act.
+Benefits Counseling must be provided in a manner that supports the participant's communication style and needs and shall meet at a minimum what is required under the Americans with Disabilities Act.
 This service may be provided in person or virtually based on the participant's informed choice, after the pros and cons of each method are explained to the participant.

-Benefits Counseling may only be provided after Benefits Counseling services provided by a Community Work Incentives Coordinator through a Pennsylvania-based federal Work Incentives Planning and Assistance (WIPA) program were sought and it was determined and documented by the Supports Coordinator that such services were not available either because of ineligibility or because services are not available within 30 calendar days.
+Unless the participant meets the below criteria, Benefits Counseling may only be provided after Benefits Counseling services provided by a Community Work Incentives Coordinator through a Pennsylvania-based federal Work Incentives Planning and Assistance (WIPA) program were sought and it was determined and documented by the Supports Coordinator that such services were not available either because of ineligibility or because services are not available within 30 calendar days.
 This process must be completed when there has been an interruption in service where the participant has not received Benefits Counseling services in more than nine months.
+Participants who are not eligible for the WIPA program as outlined in ODP policy can receive Benefits Counseling through the waivers without seeking services through a WIPA program.